Ella-Hoeppner/Quoot/README.md

 ## to do
 ### high priority
-* implement laziness
-  * need a new type like QuootValue::LazyList
-* implement arity-0 range, as a test for laziness
+* implement take and drop for lazy lists
-  * e.g should be able to do (take 5 (range)) and not infinitely loop
+  * I kinda feel like QuootValue::List should contain it's own enum, with a type for LazyList and StrictList
+    * as_list should return this, rather than just a List
 * reimplement map
   * should be lazy this time
 * make drop handle lazy lists properly